 Text-to-Speech

-Our website supports screen readers such as NVDA, VoiceOver and Narrator.
+Our website supports screen readers such as NVDA, VoiceOver, and Narrator.

-Online help from AbilityNet
+Digital accessibility help from AbilityNet

 AbilityNet have a range of resources aimed at making the web more accessible.
 They have step-by-step guides to adapt your phone, computer or tablet to make it easier to use online.
 For more information head to the AbilityNet My Computer My Way website.